 Chowan University, grounded in its Christian faith, transforms the lives of students of promise, as her mission.

 Many of our students are first-generation college students, which means their parents did not attend college or complete a college degree.
-Because of Chowan’s commitment to individual attention in a Christian environment, these students thrive at Chowan University.
+Because of Chowan’s commitment to individual attention in a Christian environment, these, and all students thrive at Chowan University.
 Students will have a personal admissions counselor to assist in navigating each step of the admissions process, including scholarships, financial aid, housing, and class registration.

 We strongly encourage all students and their families to visit campus throughout the admissions process.
 You can schedule a campus visit here.